isaquevieira/stateful-reflected-parameters/README.md

 # Instalation
+1. Install the Burp Suite:

+  You can download the latest Community version here https://portswigger.net/burp/releases/community/latest

-Select the Extender tab on Burp, and click on `Add`;
+2. Select the Extender tab on Burp, and click on `Add`:
 ![Screen Shot 2021-07-19 at 5 38 54 PM](https://user-images.githubusercontent.com/2141910/126231056-6805b699-cc6c-4ae3-ab36-5249b33ffa40.png)

-Select the jar file using the top `Select file ...` button;
+3. Select the jar file using the top `Select file ...` button:
 ![Screen Shot 2021-07-19 at 5 39 00 PM](https://user-images.githubusercontent.com/2141910/126231187-8d442260-231f-49e9-8c3c-891526e5d853.png)

-After successfully loading the extension a new tab called `Stateful Reflection` will show.
+4. After successfully loading the extension a new tab called `Stateful Reflection` will show:
 ![Screen Shot 2021-07-19 at 5 39 23 PM](https://user-images.githubusercontent.com/2141910/126231466-6a832cfe-a181-4737-8f0d-b9e01e7b7a69.png)

 # How does it work?